raspberrypilearning/kids-ruby-quiz/worksheet.md

 A quiz isn't much fun without questions, but once we add some how do we know if the player has answered them correctly?

 In programming we can compare an answer given by the player to the correct answer; until the player's answer is correct they cannot progress through the quiz.
-In Ruby we can repeat a sequence, or *loop*, until a certain *condition* is met.
-In this case we ask a question to the user and give them three possible answers, labelled A, B, and C. In the example below, until the player chooses *A* the code will continue to loop:
+In Ruby we can repeat a sequence, or loop, until a certain condition is met.
+In this case we ask a question to the user and give them three possible answers, labelled A, B, and C. In the example below, until the player chooses **A** the code will continue to loop:

 ```ruby
 until answer == "A"
 ```

 As we have set the answer condition, now we must create the questions with more `alert`s.
-You will see an *\n* in the question text which is an instruction to create a new line underneath, similar to when you press Enter on your keyboard.
+You will see an **\n** in the question text which is an instruction to create a new line underneath, similar to when you press Enter on your keyboard.

 ```ruby
   alert "Question 1 - Where does Father Christmas / Santa Claus live?\nA: North Pole.
 B: Santa Monica.
 C: Cambridge"